PRESS RELEASE FROM 2021:

 ESSEC Business School, L’Oréal, EssilorLuxottica and Bouygues jointly launched the first international chair devoted to the circular economy, the ‘Global Circular Economy Chair’.
-Dedicated to students of ESSEC’s Master in Management program, the chair’s first class is set to graduate in September 2022.
+Dedicated to students of ESSEC’s Master in Management program, the chair’s first class graduated in September 2022.
+The second one is set to graduate in September 2023

 Making the circular economy a priority in value chains